HP Color LaserJet 2605 Printer

 10ppm colour.

 First Page Out in 20 seconds thanks to Instant-On technology.
-High print speeds for this generation of machines thanks to inline print-engine arrangement.
+The CLJ 2605 has a fairly high print speeds for this generation of machines thanks to the inline print-engine arrangement.

 Paper Handling: